 How to Sew a Button By Sewing Machine – Supplies

-In order to sew a button with your sewing machine, you will need a button foot.
+In order to learn how to sew a button with your sewing machine, you will need a button foot.
 It generally has a very wide open toe for the button to sit under and is specially shaped to hold the button in place.
 You can purchase a generic one to fit most low shank machines.

 ALTERNATIVE: Now if you can’t get hold of a special button foot, don’t worry.
 You can actually use this same technique with a zig-zag or general foot.
 Just make sure the opening at the toe (where the needle goes in) is a bit wider than the holes in the button.